Cabra, Dublin: History

 From about 1480, the manor of Cabra was held by a branch of the Plunket family, another branch of which was later ennobled as Earls of Fingall.
 The branch which held Cabragh had its main residence at Dunsoghly Castle near Finglas, which still exists.

 There are three contiguous townlands called "Cabra", each in a different civil parish: Grangegorman, Glasnevin and Castleknock.
-The three met at the gate lodge of Cabragh House, today the location of the roundabout at the meeting of Ratoath Road and Fassaugh Avenue and the Canon Burke Senior Citizens Flats complex.
+The three met at the gate lodge of Little Cabragh House, today the location of the roundabout at the meeting of Ratoath Road and Fassaugh Avenue and the Canon Burke Senior Citizens Flats complex.
 Completed in 1598, Cabragh House was first occupied by the Segrave family.
 The mansion was then the home of the "hanging judge" Lord Norbury until he died in 1831 and the Segrave family managed to reacquire it.
 Charles Segrave, whose son was the famous racing driver Henry Segrave lived there until 1912.
-The big house was bought by Dublin Corporation by way of a compulsory purchase order in 1939 for the construction of local authority housing, and the historic house was razed to the ground.
+The big house was bought by Dublin Corporation by way of a compulsory purchase order in 1939 for the construction of local authority housing, and the historic house was razed to the ground..
+Much Cabragh House was built by the Arthur family during the early eighteenth century.
+The red brick mansion house was built on the site of an earlier house.
+In 1819, the property was purchased by Dominican nuns and a number of schools were established on the site.

 The Industrial Revolution brought the construction of the Royal Canal in 1790 and the laying of one railway line (a Great Southern and Western branch), both through the northern part of the area, while another railway line (the Great Western from Broadstone Terminus) ran through the heart of the area.
 The Great Southern and Western branch line even had a sideline for the North City Mills on the border of Cabra and Phibsboro.
 Due to the proximity of Broadstone, there were no local railway stations, the nearest being beyond Phibsboro, Glasnevin Station northeast of Cross Guns (then Westmoreland) Bridge.

 From about 1880 to 1930, Cabra was a prominent market garden centre and a giant lairage, where cattle being brought to market at Hanlon's Corner were kept in pens and grazing fields; there was a set of cattle sidings on the GW&W Railway line to the east of Carnlough Road.
-Until the 1920s, when large-scale housing developments took place, the area mostly comprised fields and open countryside on the edge of the city.
-Many of the people who moved to the new suburb were from the city centre slums.
+Until the 1920s, 30s, and 40s, when large-scale public housing developments took place, the area mostly comprised fields and open countryside on the edge of the city.
+Many of the people who moved to the new suburb were from the city centre slums and tenement buildings who were then relocated to areas like Cabra and Crumlin.
+These large scale public housing schemes were a part of Dublin Corporations slum clearance efforts under the design of the architect Herbert Simms, who provided much needed housing for the working class of the city.
+Many families in Cabra today can trace their roots to this era.